project-jue/jue/docs/jue_world/JUE_02_Non-Lambda_Primitives.md

 If Core-World is minimal, what are the non-λ primitives?
 Are they:
 • axiomatic symbols with rewrite rules (e.g., +(2,3) -> 5)
 • opaque atoms with no formal semantics
-• symbolic placeholders for physics-layer operations
+• symbolic placeholders for physics world operations

 If they’re axiomatic, you’re expanding the trusted core.
 If they’re opaque, you’re losing formal grounding.